davidarchanjo/docker-typescript-sample-web-app/README.md

 </br></br>

 ## IMPLEMENTING THE APPLICATION
-We will create a [app.ts](./app.ts) file where we will define a very minimalistic web application using the [Express.js](https://expressjs.com/) framework.
+We will create a [app.ts](./app.ts) file where we will define a very simple Web application using the [Express.js](https://expressjs.com/) framework.
 ```shell
 $ touch app.ts
 ```

-And then paste the following lines in it:
+Open the file and pastes the following lines:
 ```typescript
 import express, { Response } from 'express';